 Some blackhead remover tools can be purchased over-the-counter.
 It is used by encircling the pore opening with one of the loops and gently pressing the skin to push out the contents.

-While these tools can be used at home, it’s imperative to know precisely how to use them or ask a professional to use the tool on you.
+While a blackhead remover or other tools can be used at home, it’s imperative to know precisely how to use them or ask a professional to use the tool on you.
 Improper use of this extraction tool may further aggravate the skin by causing bruising, capillary damage, and scarring.
 This may also push back the bacteria deeper and cause more inflammation and breakouts2.
 If used incorrectly, it can cause lasting skin harm and scarring4.

 While the common go-to process to treat blackheads is to do things at home using over-the-counter tools and medicines, this may not be the most ideal solution.
 Doing this may be potentially harmful to your skin in the long run, and does not treat the underlying causes of acne.